oneapi-src/oneDNN/doc/primitives/convolution.md

    limitations including hardware support.

 3. **CPU**
-   - Integer \dst is not supported for floating point \src and \weights
+   - Only f32 data type is supported for \src, \weights and \dst
    - Backward by data convolution with bias is not supported

 4. **GPU**